 You can view all of these backups from the Backups tab.
 You can also download or restore any backup by clicking a button:

-Overall, I was pretty impressed by the number of tools that Pressidium gives you and found the dashboard to be very intuitive (even for non-technical users).
+Overall, I’m pretty impressed by the number of tools Pressidium gives you and have found the dashboard to be very intuitive (even for non-technical users).

-In all the examples above, I was showing you the Production tab of the site tools area.
+In all of the examples above, I’ve been showing you the Production tab of the site tools area.